mlucia/earthquake-sensor-rp-pico/README.markdown

 # Earthquake Sensor for Raspberry Pi Pico 2 W

-This project implements a seismic sensor using a Raspberry Pi Pico 2 W, an ADXL345 accelerometer, an ADS1115 ADC, and an ILI9341 2.8" TFT display, written in C/C++ with the Pico SDK.
-Version `1.1.1` migrates from MicroPython (v1.1.0), using default 8x8 font, 20 MHz SPI, miniSEED UART output, A0 voltage display, and 100 Hz sampling.
+This project implements a seismic sensor using a Raspberry Pi Pico 2 W, an ADXL345 accelerometer, an ADS1115 ADC, a DS3231 RTC, and an ILI9341 2.8" TFT display, written in C/C++ with the Pico SDK.
+Version `1.1.3` replaces software timekeeping (v1.1.2) with a DS3231 RTC for accurate timekeeping, using a 20 MHz SPI, miniSEED UART output, A0 voltage display, and 100 Hz sampling.

 ## Features
-- **Version**: `1.1.1` (displayed for 2s at boot).
+- **Version**: `1.1.3` (displayed for 2s at boot).
 - **Display**: 90° rotated (320x240), split into top (y=0–119) and bottom (y=120–239) windows with white borders.
   - Top: "Network Disabled" (y=8, 8x8 font).
   - Bottom: Raw g values (y=128, 8x8 font), A0 voltage (y=144, yellow), graph (y=180–239, bottom 25%).
 - **Sampling**: 100 Hz for ADXL345 and ADS1115 with Kalman filtering.
-- **Time**: RTC set to 2025-06-24 01:06 PM MST (20:06 UTC).
+- **Time**: DS3231 RTC set to 2025-08-08 11:06:00 MST (18:06 UTC).
 - **UART**: miniSEED records at 100 Hz (TX=Pin 8, 115200 baud, 48-byte header + 6-byte data).
 - **ADS1115**: Reads A0 voltage (6.144V range), displayed in bottom window.
 - **Test Program**: `test_ili9341.c` tests text, lines, color bars, and "TEST" with 8x8 font.